Ricki Lake: 2011–present

 In March 2011, reports said that three television studios, Twentieth Television, Universal Media Studios and CBS Television Distribution, were interested in bringing Lake back to the talk-show realm in 2012.
-This after Lake began appearing on various programs in which she expressed a desire to return to the genre.
+This was after Lake began appearing on various programs in which she expressed a desire to return to the genre.
 Lake competed on the 13th season of Dancing with the Stars.
 She was partnered with three-time champion Derek Hough and cited Kirstie Alley's appearance as an inspiration to do the show.
 Lake achieved tremendous success, consistently achieving high scores.
 After making the finals, Lake was announced as the contestant in third place, losing to television personality Rob Kardashian and actor and Army veteran J. R. Martinez, despite having higher scores than either.

 On April 20, 2011, Lake signed with Twentieth Television to develop The Ricki Lake Show, which premiered in September 2012.
 The new program had a more Oprah-like format as compared to her earlier talk show.
 It was cancelled after one season.
 Lake won the Daytime Emmy for Outstanding Talk Show Host in 2013.

 On December 7, 2016, Lake made a cameo in the television musical Hairspray Live!
 On February 11, 2017, Lake appeared as a guest judge on the British talent show Let It Shine with Gary Barlow, Dannii Minogue, and Martin Kemp on the BBC.
 On February 17, 2018, Lake appeared on the British television show Through the Keyhole hosted by Keith Lemon.

 In March 2018, at SXSW, Lake and Epstein premiered their documentary film Weed the People, examining the use of cannabis as medicine and its status as a Schedule I prohibited drug in the United States.
 The film focused in particular on the use of cannabis in the treatment of pediatric cancer.

-On February 6, 2019, she was revealed to be "Raven" in the Fox series The Masked Singer.
+On February 6, 2019, she was revealed to be "Raven" in the Fox series The Masked Singer during its first season.
 She performed "Rainbow" by Kesha, "Bad Romance" by Lady Gaga and "Brave" by Sara Bareilles.
 In October 2019, she began competing in The X Factor: Celebrity.

 On October 28, Ricki made a guest appearance on the ITV Daytime program Loose Women.
-Ricki was said to be a last minute addition to the panel with one of the original panellist off sick at short notice.
+Ricki was said to be a last minute addition to the panel with one of the original panellists off sick at short notice.

+In 2022, Lake launched a podcast, Raised by Ricki, in collaboration with Lemonada Media.
+Lake and co-host Kalen Allen discuss previous episodes of Ricki Lake and interview celebrity guests.